Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/Multimedia/Class AudioStream.rst

 NA

-.. note :: “AudioStream.h” must be included to use the class function.
+.. note :: "AudioStream.h" must be included to use the class function.

 **Audio::setAMicBoost**
 -----------------------